ice-wzl/Hacknetics/recon.md

 #### Syntax
 - `dir` -> Directory/File Brute force mode
 - `dns` -> DNS brute forcing mode
-- `-X` -> Flag for extentions to be tested against
+- `-x` -> Flag for extentions to be tested against
 - `-w` -> Sets a wordlist to be used
 - `-U` -> Set username for basic authentication (if required by the directory)
 - `-P` -> Set password for basic authentication